 How to Decrease in Double Crochet (dc2tog)

 This pattern decreases using both the sc2tog and dc2tog stitches.
 We learned how to sc2tog in the decreasing tutorial, but we haven’t officially learned how to dc2tog yet.
 Here’s a quick tutorial!
+If you need more, I have a full post and dc2tog video here.

 - a.) yarn over and insert hook into first stitch in the decrease, pull up a loop